Art Show "Lactose Intolerance" 2016 Boise, Idaho

 I have worked in the coffee business for a good portion of my

-pep in my step is a plus, but recently I have discovered another
+pep in my step is a plus, but I have recently discovered another

-venue of appreciation for the coffee; it’s aesthetic.
+venue of appreciation for coffee: its aesthetic.

 Weird, right?
-When “coffee” comes to mind, I want a light roast,
+When “coffee” comes to mind, I want a light roast:

 color that comes to mind, black.
 Not very colorful or detailed at

 all, but that’s my preference.
 Some people like a bit of coffee